fwalloe/scripts/README.md

 #  copyToDropbox.sh #
  simple helper script that copies a file or folder to either the Dropbox folder or a subdirectory.

+#  dictionaryLookup.py #
+ a command-line dictonary that scrapes defintions from dictionary.com.

 #  isUp.sh #
  checks whether a given website is up (HTTP response code 200)

 #  audiobookToPages.py #
  gives an estimate number of pages based on how many hours you've listened to an audiobook.

+#  toggleTouchpad.sh #
+ toggles the touchpad on/off

 #  connectToWifi.sh #
  either scans or connects to a wirless network using nmcli.